-In writing Mistress of the Sun and the Josephine B. Trilogy, I forged fiction from fact.
-It's in the research that the story begins to emerge.
+In writing The Shadow Queen, Mistress of the Sun and the Josephine B. Trilogy, I forged fiction from fact.
+It's in the research that a story begins to emerge.

-In the decade that it took to write the Josephine B. Trilogy, and the years following to learn about the Court of the Sun King, I was constantly researching, constantly searching for answers.
+In the decade that it took to write the Josephine B. Trilogy, and the decade that followed learning about 17th century France and the Court of the Sun King, I was constantly researching, constantly searching for answers.

 I eventually evolved a method.
-I needed a way of organizing this mountain of material (without being buried under it).
+I needed a way of organizing a mountain of material (without being buried under it).

 Books and other resources